microsoft/NLU.DevOps/docs/Analyze.md

 Be sure to use the [`--output`](Test.md#-o---output) option when running the `test` command.

 ### `-o, --output-folder`
-(Optional) The path to write the NUnit test results.
+(Optional) The folder where the NUnit test results or confusion matrix JSON is written.
 If not provided, the current working directory is used.

 ### `-t, --test-settings`
-(Optional) Specified whether confusion matrix metadata should be generated in addition to NUnit test output.
-See [Generating JSON test metadata](#generating-json-test-metadata) for more details.
+(Optional) Path to test settings file used to configure the NLU comparison.
+See [Configuring test settings](#configuring-test-settings).

 ### `-b, --baseline`
 (Optional) For the `benchmark` sub-command only, specifies output folder of a previous test run to compare against.